What is Predictive Performance Models and Why Their Performance Evaluation is Important

 What Metrics to Choose for Evaluating your Model

-All problems a predictive model can solve fall into one of two categories: a classification problem or a regression problem.
-Depending on what category your business challenge fall into, you will need to use different metrics to evaluate your model.
+All problems a performance evaluation model can solve fall into one of two categories: a classification problem or a regression problem.
+Depending on what category your business challenge falls into, you will need to use different metrics to evaluate your model.